-Lampshaded and Subverted when Spike decided to help the good guys save the world, because:
+- Lampshaded and Subverted when Spike decided to help the good guys save the world, because:

 Spike: We like to talk big, vampires do.
 'I'm going to destroy the world.'
 It's just tough guy talk - strut round with your friends over a pint of blood.
 The truth is I like this world.
 You've got dog racing, Manchester United, and you've got people - billions of people walking around like Happy Meals with legs.
 It's all right here.

-Funnily enough he was saving the world from Angelus, who had the conversation below shortly after he was turned.
+- Funnily enough, he was saving the world from Angelus, who had the conversation below shortly after he was turned.
 Either the centuries brought him around, or he took the whole soul incident pretty hard.

 The Master: Awaiting that promised day when we will arise, ARISE, and lay waste to the world above.

-Angelus: Why'd you want to do that?
+Angelus: Why'd you wanna do that?

 The Master: Huh?